 PhD Monitoring & Progression

-The University of Manchester launched an online progression system eProg early in 2010 which has proved an extremely successful tool in helping the student and supervisory team experience through better planning and progression monitoring.
-Ultimately, it helps students and supervisors complete their research programme both effectively and on time with set deadlines and alerts on overdue milestones.
+The University of Manchester's online progression system eProg early is an extremely successful tool in monitoring student progression providing enhanced experience culminating in forward planning and research goals.
+Ultimately, it helps students and supervisors complete their research programme both effectively and on time with set milestones and deadlines.
 All students are given access to eProg via their 'My Manchester' accounts once University registration is completed.
 Every student will be monitored throughout their course of study via a programme of annual oral presentations, written reports and progress meetings during their study which are reported into eProg.
 These modes of assessment are designed not only to provide formal points of progress for the student and the project, but also to help development of presentations skill that are fundamental to the majority of careers in science and industry.

 Personal development and training

 We offer a wide range of in house training courses which cover areas such as project managements, personal motivation and effectiveness, applying new models and techniques, getting results, interactions with peers and colleagues and how to best achieve project goals.